Infertility in women

 On a reassuring note, studies on infertility in women indicate that stress levels do not affect the outcome of fertility treatments.
 There appears to be no difference in stress levels between women who become pregnant and those who do not.
 Women who are feeling stressed by problems with fertility or the challenges of the fertility treatment process should not feel additionally concerned that their emotional state may affect their chances of becoming pregnant.

 Barbieri RL.
 Female infertility.
-In: Strauss JF, Barbieri RL.
-Yen & Jaffe's Reproductive Endocrinology: Physiology, Pathophysiology, and Clinical Management.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 23.
+In: Strauss JF, Barbieri RL, eds.
+Yen & Jaffe's Reproductive Endocrinology.
+8th ed.
+Elsevier; 2019:chap 22.

 Broekmans FJ, Fauser BCJM.
 Female infertility: evaluation and management.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 132.